cosc2336-ds-alg/assg04/README.md

    assignment invitation link for 'Assignment Recursion' for our current class semester and section.
 2. Clone the repository using the SSH url to your local class DevBox development environment.
-3. Configure the project by running the `configure` script from a terminal.
+Make sure that open the cloned folder and restart inside of the correct Dev Container.
-4. Confirm that the project builds and runs, though no tests will be defined or run initially.
+3. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
-5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
+4. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
 Also you should link the issues with the